joshjohanning/github-misc-scripts/gh-cli/README.md

 Gets a list of releases for a repository

+### get-repositories-autolinks-csv.sh

+Gets a CSV with the list of repository autolinks in a GitHub organization.

+Generates a CSV with 4 columns:

+- repo name - The repository name
+- preffix - The autolink prefix
+- url template - The autolink url template
+- autonumeric - If the autolink is autonumeric or not (true/false)

 ### get-repositories-organization-secrets-count.sh

 Gets the list of organization secrets that are available by repository (all repositories).